Artillery Guide

 The Howitzer is the weapon system most commonly associated with the term "Artillery".
 It comes in many variants and calibers; the most common starting at 105mm for light guns, and continuing up to 203mm for heavy artillery.
 Howitzers are able to shoot in both the high (800-1400mil) and the low (0-800mil) angle group.
 Typically, howitzers are deployed at brigade or regimental level, so at least a colonel or brigadier says what they are to do, and the model therefore includes a longer response time for these assets.
 Generally, at least 2:30 minutes will be required to process a fire mission with these elements if there is a gun unit in position and ready, or much longer if they have to march or set up.
 On-map units are more responsive, but still take longer to process fire missions than mortars and are limited by the small amount of on-board ammunition carried.
 Tube artillery is typically deployed in batteries numbering between 4 to 12 tubes each (generally the more modern the gun, the fewer tubes per battery) with the "standard" being 6 tubes.

-The weapon systems available in SB are 2 former Warsaw Pact (WP) and one NATO system:
+The weapon systems available in SB are two former Warsaw Pact (WP), one Russian Federation, one Argentine, and two NATO systems:

 Rocket Artillery

 Rocket artillery can deliver lots of very destructive ordnance very quickly over a large area.
 They are usually deployed at division level or above, so giving a company CO control of 5 batteries in a SB mission would not be realistic.
 To simulate this higher echelon control, on-map rocket artillery units will not respond to AI fire requests, nor may they be "scripted", leaving it to the player to decide when and where such assets will be used.
 Also, it should be noted that even though rocket artillery can deliver devastating amounts of fire relatively quickly in comparison to other artillery types, reload times are quite long, often in excess of ten minutes, meaning such units must be carefully coordinated to maintain an adequate volume of fire.
-In SB, the only rocket artillery available is the 122mm HE, 40 tube BM-21‘Grad’ system and the 270mm HE/DPICM, 12 tube M270 MRLS.
-BM-21 Rocket artillery will always be deployed in battery strength, with either 6 or 8 elements each, although they will typically fire as 2 or 3 element "sections" in a staggered pattern to maintain a higher rate of fire.
+In SB, the current rocket artillery available is the 122mm HE, 40 tube BM-21‘Grad’ system, the 220mm HE/DPICM 30-tube BM-27 Uragan-1M system, and the 270mm HE/DPICM, 12 tube M270 MRLS.
+BM-21 and BM-27 Rocket artillery will always be deployed in battery strength, with either 6 or 8 elements each, although they will typically fire as 2 or 3 element "sections" in a staggered pattern to maintain a higher rate of fire.
 M270 MRLS is typically deployed in units of two.

 Types of Munitions